PinPlay FAQ

 By

-Record/replay overhead is a function of number of memory accesses and the amount of sharing in the test program.
+Record/replay overhead is a function of the number of memory accesses and the amount of sharing in the test program.

-1. Time for recording/replaying a 'region':
+Time for Recording/Replaying a Region

-Source : CGO2014 paper on DrDebug
+Source: CGO2014 paper on DrDebug

 Average